 Based on a list of criteria, different business types and sizes will incur different interchange fees from card brands and banks.
 Some businesses are higher risk and so the ability to run credit card transactions is going to be more costly to them.
-Businesses that work in the B2B space might be able to gain more information from their customers to lower the interchange cost of their merchant services, but the card brands themselves define industry risk.
+Businesses that work in the B2B space might be able to gain more information from their customers to lower their wholesale processing cost, but the card brands themselves define industry risk.
 This is called Level 2 and Level 3 processing.

 There are two transaction types: card present and card not present.

 Depending on how you accept a sale, your interchange fee will affect your account.
 For instance, swiping, inserting a chip card, or using NFC contactless payments like Apple Pay or Samsung Pay, will often result in a lower interchange cost.
 If you key-enter a payment over the phone or a payment is initiated online through a virtual terminal or eCommerce shopping cart, the interchange rate will be higher.
 This is due to risk.
 Having a card physically present to initiate the transaction is significantly more secure than someone entering in credit card information online.

 What is the difference between a terminal and a POS (point-of-sale) system